A journey into PostgreSQL logical replication - the next chapter

 This is how far we got in our journey leveraging postgres logical replication, and we have no plans to stop building on top of it.
 Leveraging this technology opens development avenues otherwise more difficult to pursue.
 We hope that our mistakes and discoveries can help you achieve great things too.

-This post is based on the content of our A journey into postgresql logical replication: the next chapter session, presented at PGConf.NYC 2024 earlier this month.
+This post is based on the content of our A journey into PostgreSQL logical replication: the next chapter session, presented at PGConf.NYC 2024 earlier this month.